axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/stepper/README.md

 ### stepProgress

-The numeric attribute `stepProgress` defines the progress of the currently active step.
-Legal values are between 0 and 1, inclusive (e.g. 0.5).
+The numeric attribute `stepProgress` defines the fraction, to which the UI progress bar extends into the currently active step.
+Legal values are floating-point numbers between 0 and 1, inclusive (e.g. 0.5).